DusanKasan/Knapsack/README.md

 toArray(realize([1, 3, 3, 2])); //[1, 3, 3, 2]
 ```

-#### reduce(callable $function, mixed $start) : mixed|Collection
+#### reduce(callable $function, mixed $start) : mixed
 Reduces the collection to single value by iterating over the collection and calling $function(tmp, value, key) while passing $start and current key/item as parameters.
 The output of callable is used as $start in next iteration.
 The output of callable on last element is the return value of this function.
-Return value is converted to collection if possible.
 ```php
 Collection::from([1, 3, 3, 2])
     ->reduce(function ($tmp, $i) {